 Prime Minister's Prizes for Science

-Latest News: The 2014 Prime Minister’s Prizes for Science prize recipients will be announced at a black-tie awards dinner on Wednesday 29 October in the Great Hall of Parliament House in Canberra.
+Latest News: The 2014 Prime Minister’s Prizes for Science prize recipients, announced at an awards dinner held on Wednesday 29 October in the Great Hall of Parliament House in Canberra.

 About the Science Prizes

 The Prime Minister's Prizes for Science are the nation's finest awards for excellence in science and science teaching.
 The five prizes awarded annually are:

 - Prime Minister's Prize for Science